-Pus is a protein-rich fluid called liquor puris, usually whitish-yellow, yellow, or yellow brown in color.
-Pus consists of a buildup of dead leukocytes (white blood cells) from the body's immune system in response to infection.
-It accumulates at the site of inflammation.
-When the buildup is on or very near the surface of the skin it is called a pustule or pimple.
+When the buildup is on or near the surface of the skin, it is called a pustule or pimple.
 An accumulation of pus in an enclosed tissue space is called an abscess.

-The presence of pus is the result of our body's natural immune system responding to an infection, usually caused by bacteria or fungi.
-When the body detects an infection, our immune system immediately reacts to get rid of it and limit the damage.
+Pus is the result of the body's natural immune system automatically responding to an infection, usually caused by bacteria or fungi.

 Pus after surgery

-- Bad news - it means that there is a post-surgical complication - an infection.
+Pus after surgery indicates that there is a post-surgical complication in the form of an infection.

 Why is pus yellow?